hzhang0311/lmcoef/README.md

 <!-- badges: end -->

 ## Overview
-`lmcoef` is a package for statistical analysis that allows users to obtain estimation results from linear regression model with better efficiency.
-As **a good substitution** for the well-known `lm` function, this package aims to elevate efficiency by allowing users to separately obtain different estimates that are more useful for them adjusting for different scenarios when analyzing larger data sets.
+`lmcoef` is a package for statistical analysis that allows users to obtain estimation results from linear regression model with another implementation.
+As **a substitution** for the well-known `lm` function, this package aims to allow users to separately obtain different estimates that are more useful for them adjusting for different scenarios when analyzing larger data sets.
 As a new implementation, it would save much time when user facing a specific condition of constraint polynomial regression.

 So far, this package includes one function: